|

 Our Best of Baja

-tour is easy-going and especially created for natural history-oriented
+tour is easy-going, informal and especially created for natural history-oriented

 guests seeking a learning vacation.
 Informal natural and cultural history

-California (47 years since founding BFT) combined with Mary's vast Sonoran
+California (54 years since founding BFT) combined with Mary's decades of Sonoran

-Desert botanical and interpretive skills.
+Desert botanical and educational/interpretive experience.
 This unique learning vacation is

 personally operated by Piet & Mary Van de

-Mark with enough comfortable new passenger vans to allow just two guests
+Mark with enough comfortable passenger vehicles to allow just two guests

-in each wide seat, so everyone enjoys their own window seat!
+in each wide seat; everyone enjoys their own window seat!
 Guests find time off the beaten track to stop and smell (and photograph) the spring flowers

 and meander some of their favorite special spots in Baja's deserts and sea coast.